Perspective | Jimmy Kimmel can surely have fun with a virtual Emmys show, but will TV ever feel like a shared experience again?

 Along the way, ABC has billed the event to its virtual attendees as “come as you are, but make an effort,” and is reportedly dispatching more than 100 camera crews to be with nominees, promising to help them look far better than they would with a spotty Internet connection.
 As viewers have seen recently, TV has worked hard during the coronavirus crisis to make live events seem vibrant — and in some cases better and more efficient — without convening an audience.
-Sports are doing all right with the canned sounds of roaring crowds; the National Convention in August was far more compelling as a remotely orchestrated symphony of voices.
+Sports are doing all right with the canned sounds of roaring crowds; the Democratic National Convention in August was far more compelling as a remotely orchestrated symphony of voices.
 If anything, the Emmys will be more interesting to watch this year, if only to see how Kimmel and company handle it.

 So let’s not worry too much about that.